OrbiGoal/OrbiGoal/README.md

 This feature allows users to create accounts, log in, and manage their profiles securely.
 It ensures that each user has a personalized experience navigating through the app.

 #### Implementation Philosophy & Details
 The authentication system is built with a focus on security and user convenience.
-We use industry-standard encryption methods to protect user passwords and employ multi-factor authentication to add an extra layer of security.
 **Other details**

 #### Implementation Challenges